10 Jun 68%

 I looked at the contraption in my hand, and feeling a bit ridiculous, considered wiping the fingerprints from it, like the smarter criminals in old movies always do.
 But I didn’t have gloves, and besides, I was a law-abiding citizen, and unless my phone’s fingerprint scanner was hacked, nobody had my fingerprints on file.

 I went behind a tree, waited a minute to let the motion trigger reset, then went right to the barrier.
-My pocket loudly blipped at me and vibrated for a moment.
-I swore and jumped away from the barrier.
+My pocket loudly blipped at me, vigorously vibrating in the process.
+I yelped and jumped away from the barrier.
 I don’t know why I got scared, this is what the app was supposed to do.
 I think my nerves were just shot to hell.
 Too much excitement for one day.
-I fished the phone from the pocket and opened the photos I got: not too bad.
+I fished the phone from my pocket and opened the photos I got: not too bad.
 I saw my back (damn, I definitely need to get more exercise and do something about my posture) as I was going away from the camera towards the barrier.
 All right, if there is any activity here in the next few days around whatever the barrier is protecting, I would know.

 You can see now why I keep my internal voice locked-up and restrained.
 It swears too much.
 Probably from seeing life as it is, with all its suffering and malevolence, and constantly calculating the odds, which are rarely good.
 Unlike my regular self that employs a filter on reality, selectively hiding its ugly truths so I can continue living without constantly panicking, at least most of the time.
 I try to control my speech and be respectful to myself and others, and not let my internal narrative get out, but it takes will to keep it under control sometimes.